dshallal/FoodNearYou-Project/README.md

 Run npm install to download dependencies.
 Run npm start dev to run the webscraping script.
 Afterwards npm start dev in react-app to build the react website.

+Feel free to change the pup.js webscraping script if issues arise.
+Webscraping can be hard to maintain and I try to fix issues I notice periodically.